Azure-Samples/application-insights-react-demo/README.md

 * PowerShell, https://github.com/PowerShell/PowerShell
 * Azure CLI, https://docs.microsoft.com/en-us/cli/azure

-To create a Log Analytics Workspace and linked Application Insights instance, run the following with the subscription where to create the resources.
+The following commands will create a Log Analytics Workspace and linked Application Insights instance in your default subscription.
+(You can also pass in a different subscription if you want.)

 ```
 az login
-./infrastructure/Deploy-Infrastructure.ps1 'YOUR-AZURE-SUBSCRIPTION' 'demo'
+$defaultSubscription = (az account show | ConvertFrom-Json).id
+./infrastructure/deploy-infrastructure.ps1 $defaultSubscription demo
 ```

 The scripts will output the Instrumentation Key needed for the apps.

+By default the scripts will create resources in WestUS in a resource group named 'aird-demo' (this can be changed in the variables).
+Azure CLI commands are (mostly) idempotent, so you can re-run the scripts as needed.

 ## Client App

+Most of the functionality can be demonstrated with just the client.

 Pre-requisites: